Graphical lasso for extremes: Introduction

 \section{Introduction}

-Consider a random Gaussian vector with mean zero and covariance matrix $\Sigma$.
-In a Gaussian graphical model, the precision matrix $\Theta:=\Sigma^{-1}$ encodes the conditional dependence structure among the variables -- variables $i$ and $j$ are conditionally independent given the rest of the variables if and only if $\Theta_{ij}=0$ \citep{Lauritzen}.
+Consider a Gaussian random vector with mean zero and covariance matrix $\Sigma$.
+In a Gaussian graphical model, the precision matrix $\Theta:=\Sigma^{-1}$ encodes the conditional dependence structure among the variables -- variables $i$ and $j$ are conditionally independent given the rest of the variables if and only if $\Theta_{ij}=0$, see, e.g.~\cite{Lauritzen}.